Wentworth Women’s Institute

 MEETINGS – The main part of the evening is a talk or demonstration (sometimes with hands on experience) preceded by some brief WI business.
 Members, on a rota basis, serve tea or coffee and biscuits.

-THE ROCKLEY GROUP – Wentworth WI belongs to this group, which is made up of five other local WIs.
-Rockley Group is run by each WI on a 2 yearly basis which is currently Thorpe Hesley.
-The group arranges a number of events, including a Presidents’ meeting.
-Each WI takes it in turn to organise the annual Group Rally.
+THE ROCKLEY GROUP – Wentworth WI belongs to this Group which is made up of five other local WIs.
+The Group is run by each WI on a 2 yearly basis and this is currently Wath.
+It arranges a number of social events during the year and each WI takes it in turn to organise the annual Group Rally, which in 2016 is to be organised by Wentworth on Saturday 18 June in the Village Hall at Brampton Bierlow.

 SYFWI – Acts as an umbrella for all the WIs in South Yorkshire.
 Dorothy Meekins is the Federation Chairman and Kirsty Bowser the Federation Secretary, they are based at the local office at Hall Cross Cottage, 5, Albion Place, Doncaster, DN1 2EG.
 Telephone 01302 325829.
 Email email@example.com